doughodson/OpenEaaglesExamples/README.md

 Example Applications
 --------------------

-* mainCockpit -- Simple flight simulation program
+* mainCockpit -- Simple flight simulator

-* mainGndMapRdr -- Simple ground mapping radar example
+* mainGndMapRdr -- ground mapping radar example

+* mainLaero -- demostrates flight navigation

-* mainNonRT1 -- Example that demonstrates executing the simulation as fast as possible
+* mainNonRT1 -- executes a simulation as fast as possible (not real-time, no concern about wall clock)

-* mainPuzzle1 -- Simple problem solver example (Moves 2x2 block to first row, center position)
+* mainPuzzle1 -- puzzle problem solver (Moves 2x2 block to first row, center position)

-* mainPuzzle2 -- Another problem solver example (15 block puzzle)
+* mainPuzzle2 -- puzzle problem solver (15 block puzzle)

+* mainQt1 -- illustrates how to interface Qt graphics with an oe simulation

-* mainSim1 -- A very simple simulation built with and only with oe classes.
-Includes a variety of examples.
+* mainSim1 -- presents the simpest full-featured simulation that can be built with and only with oe classes.

-* mainSim2 -- Same as mainSim2 except the vehicle can be flown with a joystick and supports the JSBSim model
+* mainSim2 -- same as mainSim1 except the vehicle can be flown with a joystick and supports the JSBSim model

 * mainSim3 -- simulation that display all players on a map

-* mainTerrain -- Displays terrain elevation data
+* mainTerrain -- draws terrain elevation data

-* mainUbf1 -- A version of 'mainCockpit' used to test UBF behaviors
+* mainUbf1 -- A version of 'mainCockpit' that uses UBF behaviors to 'fly' an aircraft

 Example GUI Applications
 ------------------------